Links and Publications

-The following is a growing selection of publications and websites related to (primarily European) periodical research.
+The following is a growing selection of research projects, networks and websites related to (primarily European) periodical research.
 If you have any suggestions, please send an e-mail to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 - History in Popular Cultures of Knowledge, University of Freiburg (English site)